elau1004/icto/docs/01_design.md

 #### Performance and optimization
 * You only insert once, update a little, and query a lot.
-* Your most populate queries access pattern need to be identified early.
+* Your most popular queries access pattern need to be identified early.
 Try to load up your database early to get a feel for your expected performance.
 * Do **NOT** create single column indices except for the primary key.

 #### Data security